 But, what we find is that the meals are very convenient.
 AND, they also introduce us to new flavour combinations and ways of making things we would not have thought of.
 It gets us out of our rut.

-For instance, the HelloFresh box had a recipe for rice noodles with beef, carrots and beans.
-It used fish sauce and lime which I would have never thought to use (we actually have fish sauce in our fridge!)
-After making that recipe, I mimicked it a week later.
-It took longer to make and I didn’t have Thai Spice so it wasn’t as good but it was nice.
+For instance, the HelloFresh box had a recipe for glass noodles (mung bean noodles) with beef, carrots and beans.
+It used fish sauce and lime which I would have never thought to use (we actually have fish sauce in our fridge that we hardly ever use!)
+After making that recipe, I’ve made it twice since.
+It’s one of my favourites!

 This week, with Chef’s Plate, the smashed potato salad was my favourite.
 It was sooooo easy and used simple ingredients to make a delicious potato salad.
 I’ll be doing that again!
 And, I would have never thought to put lemon zest on my green beans.